aai-institute/lakefs-spec/README.md

 # `lakefs-spec`: An `fsspec` backend for lakeFS

 Welcome to `lakefs-spec`, a [filesystem-spec](https://github.com/fsspec/filesystem_spec) backend implementation for the [lakeFS](https://lakefs.io/) data lake.
-Our primary goal is to streamline versioned data operations in lakeFS, enabling seamless integration with popular data science tools such as pandas, polars, and DuckDB directly from Python.
+Our primary goal is to streamline versioned data operations in lakeFS, enabling seamless integration with popular data science tools such as Pandas, Polars, and DuckDB directly from Python.

+Highlights:

+- high-level abstraction over basic lakeFS repository operations
+- seamless integration into the `fsspec` ecosystem
+- zero-config option through config autodiscovery
+- automatic up-/download management to avoid unnecessary transfers for unchanged files
+- extensibility through event hooks

 ## Installation